OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/index.md

 ---

-# Local Universe
+# Nearby Surveys

-{menuselection}`Universe --> Local Universe`
+{menuselection}`Universe --> Nearby Surveys`

-The Local Universe describes the neighborhood around the Milky Way Galaxy.
+Nearby Surveys describes the neighborhood around the Milky Way Galaxy.
 Here, we have a better idea of what's out there (hint: galaxies) and the structures formed by those galaxies.

 The galaxy surveys here are generally more complete, and they cover most of the sky.
-Beyond the Local Universe, in the Deep Sky Surveys, galaxy surveys tend to be less complete and cover less area on the night sky.
+Beyond the Nearby Surveys, in the Deep Sky Surveys, galaxy surveys tend to be less complete and cover less area on the night sky.

 :::{figure} local_universe.png